ekowyawson/reading-notes/201-notes/note_6.md

-# Problem Domain, Objects, and the DOM
+# Class 06: Problem Domain, Objects, and the DOM

 ## JavaScript Object Basics